Massachusetts Court Records

 - Legal guardian or legal representative of the couple

-Yes, interested persons can look up online marriage records for free in Massachusetts.
+Interested persons can look up online marriage records for free in Massachusetts.
 However, even though Massachusetts has one of the most complete and preserved collections of marriage records dating back to 1841, there is no central online repository to access these records for free.
 Some cities provide these records online.
 For example, Worcester and Boston, two of the larger cities in the state, have searchable marriage indexes online on their website.
-Also, digital copies of marriage records are available from the State Archive website.
+Also, digital copies and images of historical marriage records are available from the State Archive website.
+However, access to some records may be limited to in-person visits or authorized users, especially since 1996.
 In addition, third-party websites also provide Massachusetts marriage indices from 1901 to 1955 and 1966 to 1970 for free.

-Some third-party sites provide options to order through their website, and records are not available online.
-These services allow interested parties to access records that may be difficult to access easily.
+Some third-party sites provide ordering options through their website, and records are unavailable online.
+These services allow interested parties to access documents that may be difficult to access easily.

 Is Massachusetts a Common Law State for Marriage?

 No, Massachusetts is not a common-law state for marriage.
 Massachusetts couples who desire marital rights and responsibilities after living together for some time without participating in a lawful ceremony cannot do so in Massachusetts.
-While couples can opt to live together, and it is not illegal to do so, they will not have the same rights as if they were married.
-However, under the full faith and credit clause of the United States Constitution, Massachusetts is required to recognize common law marriages started in states where such unions are acceptable.
+While couples can opt to live together, which is not illegal, they will not have the same rights as if they were married.
+However, under the full faith and credit clause of the United States Constitution, Massachusetts must recognize common law marriages started in states where such unions are acceptable.

-While Massuchets does not recognize common law marriages, the Massachusetts Supreme Judicial Court recognizes cohabitation agreements, which are written contracts between couples living together.
+While Massachusetts does not recognize common law marriages, the Massachusetts Supreme Judicial Court recognizes cohabitation agreements, which are written contracts between couples living together.
 Cohabitation agreements govern the affairs of couples living together on financial and other matters at the death of a partner or when the relationship ends.
-Massachusetts laws also provide domestic partnership ordinance laws, which allow local governments such as cities or towns to legislate statutes for couples.
-The statutes allow couples to register at the office of their local clerk and obtain a certificate that affirms their status and allows them to share some rights as conferred by the local bylaws.
+Massachusetts also provides domestic partnership ordinance laws, which allow local governments, such as cities or towns, to enact statutes for couples.
+The statutes allow couples to register at their local clerk's office and obtain a certificate that affirms their status, enabling them to share some rights as conferred by the local bylaws.
 Couples must meet specified criteria to register as domestic partners.